Creek War: Course of the war

 Creeks who did not support the war became targets for the prophets and their followers, and began to be murdered in their sleep or burned alive.
 Warriors of the prophets' parties also began to attack the property of their enemies, burning plantations and destroying livestock.
 The first major offensive of the civil war was the Red Stick attack on the Upper Creek town, and seat of the council, at Tuckabatchee on July 22, 1813.

-In Georgia, a war party of "friendly" Creek organized under William McIntosh, Big Warrior, and Little Prince attacked 150 Uchee warriors who were traveling to meet up with Red Stick Creeks in the Mississippi Territory.
+In Georgia, a war party of "friendly" Creeks organized under William McIntosh, Big Warrior, and Little Prince attacked 150 Uchee warriors who were traveling to meet up with Red Stick Creeks in the Mississippi Territory.
 After this offensive in the beginning of October 1813, the party burned a number of Red Stick towns before retiring to Coweta.

 Although there were a few limited attacks on whites in 1812 and early 1813, Indian agent Benjamin Hawkins did not believe that the disruption in the Creek Nation or the increasing war dances were a cause for concern.
 But in February 1813, a small war party of Red Sticks, led by Little Warrior, were returning from Detroit when they killed two families of settlers along the Ohio River.
 Hawkins demanded that the Creek turn over Little Warrior and his six companions, the standard operating procedure between the nations up to that point.

 The first clashes between the Red Sticks and United States forces occurred on July 27, 1813.
-A group of territorial militia intercepted a party of Red Sticks returning from Spanish Florida, where they had acquired arms from the Spanish governor at Pensacola.
+A group of territorial militia intercepted a party of Red Sticks returning from Spanish Florida, where they had acquired gunpowder, blankets and food from the Spanish governor at Pensacola.
 The Red Sticks escaped and the soldiers looted what they found.
 Seeing the Americans looting, the Creek regrouped and attacked and defeated the Americans.
 The Battle of Burnt Corn, as the exchange became known, broadened the Creek Civil War to include American forces.

 Chiefs Peter McQueen and William Weatherford led an attack on Fort Mims, north of Mobile, on August 30, 1813.
 The Red Sticks' goal was to strike at mixed-blood Creek of the Tensaw settlement who had taken refuge at the fort.
 The warriors attacked the fort and killed a total of 400 to 500 people, including women and children and numerous white settlers.
 The attack became known as the Fort Mims massacre and became a rallying cause for American militia.

 The Red Sticks subsequently attacked other forts in the area, including Fort Sinquefield.
 Panic spread among settlers throughout the Southwestern frontier, and they demanded U.S. government intervention.
 Federal forces were busy fighting the British and Northern Woodland tribes, led by the Shawnee chief Tecumseh in the Northwest.
 Affected states called up militias to deal with the threat.